 This document specifies the technical realization of the handling of calls originated by a UMTS or GSM mobile subscriber and calls directed to a UMTS or GSM mobile subscriber, up to the point where the call is established.
 Normal release of the call after establishment is also specified.
 Trunk Originated call is also modelled.

+1.2.2.2.53 TS 23.034

+High Speed Circuit Switched Data (HSCSD) - Stage 2

+This document describes the stage 2 service description for a High Speed Circuit Switched Data (HSCSD) on GSM/GERAN in A/Gb mode and Iu mode.
+HSCSD utilizes the multislot mechanism, i.e. using multiple traffic channels (/bearers) for the communication.

+Additionally, the document specifies some HSCSD related requirements for multi system mobile stations operating in UTRAN Iu mode.
+Stage 2 identifies the functional capabilities and information flows needed to support the service.
+Furthermore, it identifies various possible physical locations for the functional capabilities.

-1.2.2.2.35 TS 23.038
+1.2.2.2.54 TS 23.038

 Alphabets and language-specific information